 .1 Supply water and/or calcium chloride in quantities and at times as required in order to mitigate the impacts of dust, or as directed by the Consultant.

 .2 Store bags of calcium chloride solid in weatherproof enclosures a minimum of 30m away from watercourses, wetlands and other environmentally sensitive areas shown on the Contract Drawings.
-[Consultant to ensure Environmentally Sensitive Areas are identified on the Contract Drawings]

 PRODUCTS